khoitnm/practice-spring-aws/README.md

 2. `pro02-customize-download-s3-by-aws-java-sdk`: `pro01-simple-download-s3-by-resourceloader` does not provides any access to metadata of loaded file.
 So to get both binary data and metadata in the same request, we have to write our own code by using aws-java-sdk.
 3. `pro03-customize-upload-s3-by-aws-java-sdk` : Upload S3 and related metadata in one request by using aws-java-sdk.
+4. `pro04-simple-sqs-json` : send the SQS message as JSON format.
+5. `pro05-simple-sqs-grpc` : send the SQS message as ProtoBuf format.
+Note: If you want to see the sending message in the queue, please disable Listener when running test (Just comment out the @Component or @Service annotation in Listener)

 # II.
 Build projects
 Run the command line, it will compile the source code, build project, and then run tests.